Keio University

 "Let's develop this feature to beat the competition!"
 "Let's provide users with this convenient feature!"
 It would be wonderful if we could achieve both, but reality is rarely that simple.
 You choose one and give up on the other.
 If that judgment is wrong, you could find yourself in an irreversible situation six months later.
 This is the world of the internet industry where Yahoo!
 JAPAN (hereafter Yahoo) operates.

-There are global tech giants represented by GAFA (Google/Apple/Facebook/Amazon), as well as China's ByteDance, which operates TikTok and is sweeping Japan.
+There are global tech giants represented by GAFA (Google/Apple/Facebook/Amazon), and there is China's Bytedance, which operates TikTok and is sweeping Japan.
 So, what will the long-established Yahoo do?

 In 2018, I served as the product manager for the unit overseeing services such as the Yahoo top page, the Yahoo!
 JAPAN app, News, Sports, and Weather/Disasters.
 Every day, 50 million users visit.
-The responsibility is immense, and every day is a series of tensions.
-However, telling myself that maintaining the status quo is the first step toward regression, I challenge myself with new features and content almost every day.
+The responsibility is immense, and every day is a series of tense moments.
+However, I tell myself that maintaining the status quo is the first step toward regression, and I challenge myself with new features and content almost every day.

-Returning to the opening point, in the midst of all this, I am asked every day: "What does Yahoo value?"
-There are various "decision axes," such as wanting to beat the competition or wanting to provide convenience to users, but when I am in doubt, I vow to "look at the user."
+Returning to the beginning, in the midst of all this, I am asked every day: "What does Yahoo value?"
+There are various "decision axes," such as wanting to beat the competition or wanting to provide convenience to users, but when I am lost, I vow to "look at the user."
 It could be family or friends.
 It's about whether the people close to me say, "This is convenient!"
-My son is four years old, and if he says to me when he's about ten, "Dad, Yahoo is really convenient," that's enough for me.
-If someone tells me to think about the company's P&L or beating the competition—of course, those are important too—but "when in doubt, the user."
+My son is four years old, but when he turns about ten, if he says, "Dad, Yahoo is really convenient," that will be enough for me.
+If someone tells me to think about the company's P&L or beating the competition, of course those are important too, but "when in doubt, the user."
 How about all of you?
-Are you exhausted by trivial turf wars or meaningless battles with competitors?
+Are you exhausted by silly turf wars or meaningless battles with competitors?